-ORDINANCE NO.
+ORDINANCE NO )

-(Synopsis: Adoption of this ordinance would allow no more than five chickens on any residential lot larger than 0.75 acres subject to the acquisition of a building permit.
-A building permit would be required to construct the coop and the chicken enclosure could be located no closer than ten feet from a side or rear lot line and at least 25 feet from an adjacent residential structure.)
+(Synopsis: Adoption of this ordinance would allow no more than five chickens on any residential lot subject to the acquisition of a building permit.
+A building permit would be required to construct the coop and the chicken enclosure could be located no closer than 15 feet from a side or rear lot line and at least 25 feet from an adjacent residential structure.)